iamkristian/iamkristian.github.io/about/index.md

 ---
-layout: default
+layout: page
+image: IMG_2142.png
 title: "About me"
 ---
+### HEY THERE!

-# About me
+# I'm Kristian

-Hi!
-I'm Kristian.
-Hacker, dad, and writer.
-I write and share code about ruby and elixir, and find search engines pretty facinating too!

-This site mainly serves as a creative outlet for thoughts, learnings and writings on various technical topics, mainly focused around ruby, elixir, search, and unix.
-Occasionally I might throw a post on DIY projects, or projects I'm currently focusing on.
+Dad, kayaker, writer, hacker and loads of other things.
+I'm pretty good at walking too.
+Anyhow - I write and share code about ruby, elixir, UNIX and cloud.
+On this site, I share all the stuff that's to technical for other places.
+Mostly in English and Danish.
+I earn a living writing code, facilitating as an Independent Consultant - Mostly in finance, media and insurance.

+Oh yeah - that's me in the top photo - paddling in rough water.
+The wind is about 10-12 m/s, the waves are between 1-2.5 meters.
+Great fun!